What is a mattress topper?

 Article navigation

-A mattress topper is an extra layer of cushioning that can help improve the comfort of your mattress.
+A mattress topper is a removable item of bedding that can help improve the comfort of your mattress.
 It sits on top of your mattress, beneath your sheets and can make your mattress feel softer or firmer.

-They vary in size, thickness, firmness, and material composition.
-Mattress toppers should be at least 5cm in depth.
-Anything less is unlikely to make much difference.
-Generally, the thicker the mattress topper, the more comfortable and luxurious it will feel.
+Mattress toppers should be at least 5 cm in depth; anything less is unlikely to make much difference.
+Generally, the thicker the topper, the more comfortable and luxurious it should feel.

 What are the benefits of using a mattress topper?